jonchenn/amp-prototyper/README.md

 # easy-amplify

-This Node.js-based script aims for automating the process of making a HTML page to a [Accelerated Mobile Page (AMP)](https://www.ampproject.org).
+This Node.js-based script aims to automate the process of converting a HTML page to a [Accelerated Mobile Page (AMP)](https://www.ampproject.org).
 It follows [the general guideline of converting HTML to AMP](https://www.ampproject.org/docs/fundamentals/converting).